parkjunmin/prettycool/README.md

 - VirusTottal: Used to enumerate hosts from domain and subdomains. (https://www.virustotal.com)
 - SecurityTrails: Used to enumerate hosts from domain and subdomains. (https://api.securitytrails.com)
 - Spyse Used to get hosts from domain and ports from hosts (https://api.spyse.com/)
+- CriminalIP: Criminal IP is a specialized Cyber Threat Intelligence (CTI) search engine that allows users to search for various security-related information such as malicious IP addresses, domains, banners, etc. It can be widely integrated (https://www.criminalip.io/)
 - DONE dnsbuffer
 # Discovery
 #### Censys (Features ok)